huggingface/blog/safecoder-vs-closed-source-code-assistants.md

 <!-- {authors} -->

 For decades, software developers have designed methodologies, processes, and tools that help them improve code quality and increase productivity.
-For instance, agile, test-driven development, code reviews, CI/CD, and more are now staples in the software industry.
+For instance, agile, test-driven development, code reviews, and CI/CD are now staples in the software industry.

-In "How Google Tests Software" (Addison-Wesley, 2012), Google reports that fixing a bug during system tests, the final testing stage, is 1000x more expensive than fixing it at the unit testing stage.
-This puts a lot of pressure on developers, the first link in the chain, to write quality code from the get-go.
+In "How Google Tests Software" (Addison-Wesley, 2012), Google reports that fixing a bug during system tests - the final testing stage - is 1000x more expensive than fixing it at the unit testing stage.
+This puts much pressure on developers - the first link in the chain - to write quality code from the get-go.

 For all the hype surrounding generative AI, code generation seems a promising way to help developers deliver better code fast.
 Indeed, early studies show that managed services like [GitHub Copilot](https://github.blog/2023-06-27-the-economic-impact-of-the-ai-powered-developer-lifecycle-and-lessons-from-github-copilot) or [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) help developers be more productive.